Professor Claire Wyatt-Smith

 - Wyatt-Smith, C. M., Klenowski, V., & Gunn, S. (2010).
 The centrality of teachers’ judgement practice in assessment: A study of standards in moderation.
 Assessment in Education: Principles, policy & practice, 17(1), 59–75.

-- Wyatt-Smith, C., Lingard, B., & Heck, E. (Eds). (in production, due 1 October 2020).
+- Wyatt-Smith, C., Lingard, B., & Heck, E. (Eds).
+(2021).
 Digital Disruption in Teaching and Testing: Assessments, Big Data, and the Transformation of Schooling.
 London, England: Routledge.

 - Wyatt-Smith, C., & Adie, L. (Eds.).
 (2018).
 Innovation and accountability in teacher education: Setting directions for new cultures in teacher education.
 Singapore: Springer.